 External scholarships and financial support may be available.
 Contact the relevant UHI partner college for more information.

-Successful completion of this course will allow you to enhance your career within the aviation industry, particularly the aircraft maintenance sector, or other sectors including oil and gas, renewables and nuclear.
+Successful completion of this course will allow you to enhance your career prospects within the aviation industry, particularly the aircraft maintenance sector.
+These skills are transferable to other industry sectors including oil and gas, renewables and nuclear.

-On successful completion of the course you may wish to consider progression to our MBA Aviation.
+On successful completion of the course you may wish to consider progression to our MBA Business Administration (Aviation).

 You can use the above QR code to connect directly to the course details.